notmarek/KoboTolinoFindings/README.md

   ### Fastboot

   - Can be access by holding power and spamming right button with a cable connected to the computer
-  - Very stripped down, not sure how useful, `flash` cmd might work
+  - Very stripped down, not sure how useful, `flash` command ~~might~~ works -- I've managed to flash the serial number and some other things.

 # Boot